 The “Best” Way to See Pandas in Chengdu

-We “upgraded” our experience and booked the panda volunteer program.
+We “upgraded” our experience and booked the Chengdu Panda Volunteer Program.
 We booked this direct with the Dujiangyan Panda Center.
-We paid about $100, filled out an application form, and had to complete a health form, signed by a doctor.
-Our hotel arranged transport.
+We paid about $100 each, filled out an application form, and had to complete a health form, signed by a doctor.
+Our hotel arranged for transport.
 But, if I had to do it again, I would book with a tour company and have them complete everything for me.

 The cleaning project included scooping panda poop.
 There was a lot of poop.
 We scooped it all!
 We also cleaned a panda pen, the indoor space used by the panda bears.
 That involved cleaning up more poop and hosing down the space.